Form Workplace Solutions. Workspace designs for more dynamic, flexible, and collaborative ways of working

 Formal meetings

-Private, enclosed areas are required for strategic and formal presentations and video conferencing.
-The use of sound absorbing materials for the walls and ceilings helps to minimise noise disturbance for other areas.
+Private, enclosed areas are still required for strategic meetings, formal presentations and video conferencing.
+Sound-absorbing materials on walls and ceilings can help reduce noise disturbance for surrounding areas and improve privacy.

 hybrid workspace

-Consider creating spaces for use by teams, contractors or transient workers, who are usually based elsewhere, but who need space periodically.
-These areas are often centrally-placed, and include connectivity and a table space for use while the worker is in the building.
+Hybrid spaces can be created for teams, contractors or transient workers who are usually based elsewhere but need space periodically.
+These areas are often centrally-placed and include connectivity, seating and table space, giving the office more agility without needing every worker to have a fixed desk.

 acoustic pods for quiet working